 The increased enforcement has only raised the bar for risk management.
 Maintaining business license compliance is as complex as it’s ever been.
 The number of licensing authorities is staggering – 75,000 authorities that span all jurisdictional levels, from the federal government to states, counties and municipalities, large and small.
 Keep in mind that each jurisdiction determines its own processes and administers its own requirements.

-States also created specific licenses for industries that they deem to present a higher public safety risk.
+Some industries are known to have more complex business license requirements than others.
+States create specific licenses for industries that they deem to present a higher public safety risk.
 These more highly-regulated industries include the following: